AdrielEvaristo/Bay-Area-Mice-Dataset/datasetcard.md

 Rationale:
 Urban environments impose distinct selective pressures (e.g., temperature, habitat structure) that may drive rapid phenotypic evolution.

+## ANOVA:
+To test whether body weight differs among urban deer mice populations, I performed a one-way ANOVA with body weight as the response variable and city as the predictor.
+This analysis tests whether mean body weight varies significantly across different urban populations.
+I visualized the data using a boxplot with overlaid raw data points, employing a colorblind-friendly palette to ensure accessibility.
+Where assumptions of ANOVA were violated, I conducted a Kruskal-Wallis test as a non-parametric alternative, followed by post hoc pairwise comparisons where applicable.

 ## Preliminary Results
 Since we don't have full results from our project, I decided to do a hypothetical dataset of how it will look like if we captured mice around different sections of the San Francisco Bay Area.